yhagit/PythonScripts/README.md

 # Pythonscripts
-This is an initial version for a script that can helps you manage your eMMC information
+This is an initial version for some scripts that can helps you manage your eMMC parameters.